 Annually, your progress in developing mastery will be assessed in a school-wide assessment program.
 The purposes of the program are to help you evaluate your personal and professional development, help you identify areas of needed remediation, and help the faculty monitor the overall performance of the curriculum in achieving the expected outcomes.
 In cases where individual students have not successfully remediated their deficiencies after repeated attempts, the results of the annual assessment may serve as documentation in support of academic probation.
 The academic program is designed to provide PharmD candidates with opportunities to develop the knowledge, skills, and behaviors required of a competent and ethical practicing pharmacist.
 The program's fourth academic year is designed to provide candidates with opportunities to: 1) practice acquired skills, 2) use learned pharmacy knowledge, and 3) exhibit professional behaviors.
 Basic drug knowledge is considered essential to candidate success during these experiences and opportunities.
 To ensure that each candidate is equipped with the basic drug knowledge to succeed in the fourth year of the program, all candidates enrolled within the third year of the academic program (P3 candidate) will be assessed for basic drug knowledge (starting 2011).
 This High Risk Drug Knowledge Assessment (HRDKA) will be administered each year during the School's Annual Assessment program.
 Each P3 candidate must provide proof of drug knowledge competency through achievement of 75% or greater score upon the HRDKA.
-P3 candidates failing to meet or exceed the HRDKA's criterion will be required to successfully complete remediation exercises and to pass the HRDKA prior to enrollment within the program's Advanced Pharmacy Practice Experiences (P4 clerkships).
+P3 candidates failing to meet or exceed the HRDKA prior to enrollment within the program's Advanced Pharmacy Practice Experiences (P4 clerkships).
 The cost of the remediation will be borne by the student.
 The Office of Continuing Education may provide a process for remediation.
 The course is estimated to be \$900.00.